 Step 1: Create a lye solution.
 Weigh the water and lye into two separate containers.
 Slowly pour the sodium hydroxide into the water while stirring.
 Stir until completely dissolved.
-Add 1 tablespoon of ground juniper berry.
+Add 2 tablespoons of ground juniper berry.
 Adding the juniper berry to the lye water helps to soften it.
 I simply grind mine in a coffee grinder.

 Step 2: Prepare the base oils.
 First, weigh any solid oils and butters into a container and melt.
 You can melt using the microwave or low heat on a burner.
 Next, weigh each liquid oil into the melted oils.
 The liquid oils will cool down the melted oils and leave you with a base oil mixture that is about at the correct temperature to make soap.
 It might still need to cool down a bit.

 Step 3: Weigh your essential oil or fragrance oil into a glass or stainless steel container and add to your base oil.

 Step 4: Prepare your mold.
 If you need to line your mold, line it.

 Step 5: Check the temperatures.
 You should now have a container containing liquid base oils and a container containing lye solution.
 Take the temperatures using an infra-red temperature gun.
 Be sure to stir each mixture before taking the temp.
 You want your temperatures to be between 80-110° F.

 Step 6: Once you have reached desired temperatures, pour the lye solution into the oil mixture and mix to medium trace.